iamsaintcyr/numbertoletterinfrench/README.md

-# Number to Letter in french
+# Number to Letter in french (PHP)
-Convert easily number to letter in french
+Convert easily Integer Number to Letter in french

+For example, convert 1000 to Letter:

+echo NumberToLetterInFrench(1000) // output mille